jaspector

 A permit is required before starting any building, addition, or alteration work within Fruitland city limits.

-Typical processing time is Not published; contact the Building Inspector directly for current timelines..
+Building permit processing times in Fruitland, MD typically run Not published; contact the Building Inspector directly for current timelines..
+Timelines can vary based on project complexity and current department workload.